WLAN-Pi/wlanpi-profiler/README.md

 ## configuration

-to change the default operation of the script, a configuration file called `config.ini` can be found in the script directory. this can be used as a way to modify the channel, SSID, and interface used by the script. to leverage any configuration file changes the profiler must be restarted.
+to change the default operation of the script (without passing in CLI args), a configuration file called `config.ini` can be found in the script directory. this can be used as a way to modify the channel, SSID, and interface used by the script. note that the profiler must be restarted to use updated values from the config file.

 ## caveats

-- we try our best to make this as accurate as possible, however this project is maintained by unpaid volunteers. this is not guaranteed to report accurate info.
 - a client will generally only report the capabilities it has that match the network it associates to.
     - if you want the client to report all of its capabilities, it must associate with a network that supports those capabilities (e.g, a 3 spatial stream client will not report it supports 3 streams if the AP it associates with supports only 1 or 2 streams).
     - the profiler fake AP attempts to simulate a fully featured AP, but there may be cases where it does not behave as expected.
 - treat reporting of 802.11k capabilities with caution. to be sure, verify through other means like:
-    - check neighbor report requests from a WLC/AP debug
+    - check neighbor report requests from a WLC/AP debug.
-    - gather and analyze a packet capture for action frames containing neighbor report
+    - gather and analyze a packet capture for action frames containing neighbor report.
+- while we try our best to make this as accurate as possible, we do not guarantee this reports accurate info. trust, but verify.

 ## thanks

+- Contributors (see AUTHORS.rst)
-- Nigel Bowden and the WLAN Pi Community (including Kobe Watkins, Philipp Ebbecke, Jerry Olla) for all their input and effort on the first versions of the profiler
+- Nigel Bowden and the WLAN Pi Community for all their input and effort on the first versions of the profiler